Production Studio: Kinema Citrus

 Riko met Reg, a mysterious amnesiac boy, shortly after he saved her from danger in the Abyss.

 Reg’s true nature is part of the mystery, so let me merely say that Riko considers him a robot.
 Perhaps because of his loyalty, she named him after a dog she was fond of.
 Shortly into Journey’s Dawn, Reg joins Riko at Belchero Orphanage, in the town of Orth, a bustling town that was built right on the edge of the Abyss.

+Journey’s Dawn captures the essence of the TV series, albeit at a much faster pace.
+Since we haven’t gotten to the grimmer parts of the story, it’s not clear how Riko and Reg will handle some of the most unfortunate realities of the Abyss, or how the next film will present them.
 The sound quality was quite good, but the real draw is the visuals.
 As they were with the first episode of the anime, the quality is stunning.
 If the Abyss wasn’t so dangerous, it would be nice to just sit back and drink all of it in.
 As is, though, the atmosphere is enough to leave you on edge, wondering what’s going to happen next.

 Riko’s cheerful optimism is what turns a fairly dark narrative into a beautiful one.
 Because this is only the first part, we don’t get to see the completion of the arc.
 As a stand alone, it’s an excellent introduction into either the anime, or the eventual part two.
 If a moviegoer decides to go the extra mile and read the manga, good for them, but let me suggest that the anime is excellent and Journey’s Dawn pairs quite well with season one.
 Four stars out of five.